Financial Assistance for Birth Mothers: Helpful Resources for Adoption in Missouri

 Adoption Choices of Missouri offers services and support for birth mothers at no cost.
-You will work with an adoption caseworker, who is a trusted guide, resource and advocate.
-They will help you through every step of your pregnancy and adoption journey.
-They are available 24/7 for support.
+You will work with an adoption caseworker, your trusted guide, resource, and advocate.
+They will help you through every step of your pregnancy and adoption journey and are available 24/7 for support.
 Here are some of the ways they can help:

-- Making an Adoption Plan: Your adoption caseworker will provide you with all the information and advice you need to create an adoption plan that suits your needs and preferences.
+- Making an Adoption Plan: Your adoption caseworker will provide you with all the insight you need to create an adoption plan that suits your needs and preferences.
 You will be matched with an adoptive family you trust to love and care for your baby.

 - Medical Care: Your prenatal appointments and any hospital fees will be covered.

 - Transportation: If you need rides to your doctor’s office or the pharmacy, your adoption caseworker will arrange transportation.

 - Housing: If you find yourself in an unsafe or stressful living situation, your adoption caseworker will make sure you have a safe place to live.

 - Living Expenses: Your adoption caseworker will help assess your financial situation and make sure you receive the support you need to cover living expenses (e.g. rent, food, maternity clothes, and other court-approved expenses).
 In many cases, your child’s adoptive parents may help cover some of your living expenses as well.